 You must also meet all the other eligibility requirements depending on your circumstances.
 Please contact us for an initial assessment to determine your eligibility, and to discuss the options.

-Minimum salary for Health and Care Worker visa
+Minimum salary for a Health and Care Worker visa

 The salary must be the applicant's basic gross pay (before taxes) and cannot include allowances, bonuses, or any other additional payments.
 This is to ensure that the applicant is guaranteed a stable income that meets the minimum threshold.